ryanmahan/ryanmahan.github.io/content/blog/apiUx.md

 | Link device with user | `POST /user?action='link'` |
 | Get a user's measurement | `POST /measure?action='getmeas'&meastype=enum` |

-This is a great example of an API that is not consistent externally, but is internally.
-Once you get the hang of it the API is easier to understand, but their initial learning curve is tough because of it's lack of inter-api consistency.
-If routes were redesigned to `GET /heart/current` and `GET /measure/temperature` people would have an easier time with the API.
+When using this API, I had to rely on documentation to begin, as I was starting with no previous experience with this organization.
+Once I had enough experience with the API it was much easier to use and understand.
+If routes were redesigned to `GET /heart/current` and `GET /measure/temperature` people would be able to skip the initial learning curve.
+While there are no doubt benefits to their route organization, inter-api consistency has value and shouldn't be ignored.

 {{% aside %}}
 That pattern of `VERB /nouns/IDs/more-nouns` is a good rule of thumb, but won't fit every case.
 When you get a route that you're not sure what to do with just ask yourself, "What would I expect if I were using this API?" and you'll find a decent answer.
 I've seen certain actions, like checking a todo item, noun-ified via `PUT /todo/{todoID}/check` with a body of `true/false`.